mig9tx/12_mySQL_homework/README.md

 If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

-If you finished Challenge #2 and put in all the hours you were willing to spend on this activity, then rest easy!
-Otherwise continue to the next and final challenge.